sievertsm/ML_CS6350/README.md

 python examples.py -m ann
 ```

 The ArtificialNeuralNet class can be imported from ann.py.
 This class implements a fully-connected neural network with an arbitrary depth and width.
+Below is a plot of training loss of a network with 2 hidden layers of size 10.

 ![](plots/nn_loss.png)